Smithin44/Top-100-Coders/TEMPLATE.md

 #### As a Top 100 Member:

-- outline why you are applying for this Top 100 and explain how it relates to your current profession.
-Specify how being in the Top 100 will benefit your career.
+- Applying for Top 100 to collaborate with like-minded individuals and contribute to Kerala's startup ecosystem..

 #### Career Plan:

-- outline your immediate and longer-term plans to contribute to making the Kerala Startup Ecosystem better.
-Share your thoughts on how Kerala can excel in the Technology Startup Ecosystem for the future.
+- To outline your immediate and longer-term plans to contribute to making the Kerala Startup Ecosystem better.
+To Share my thoughts on how Kerala can excel in the Technology Startup Ecosystem for the future.

 #### Thoughts on Kerala's Tech Ecosystem:

-- Share your thoughts on how Kerala can excel in the Technology Startup Ecosystem for the future.
+- • Kerala has the potential to excel in the technology startup ecosystem by nurturing local talent, fostering innovation, and creating a supportive environment for startups and to make youngsters to grow there career.

 > In your portfolio, include the following details: